NeeleshN1/MacroHRL/README.md

 | Meta-Controller Entropy | 0.02 |
 | Transaction Cost | 0.001 |

-These values were selected through a large hyperparameter sweep optimizing **annualized return under a max drawdown constraint (<10%)**.
+These values were selected through a large hyperparameter sweep optimizing for **annualized return and minimizing drawdowns**.

 ---